Vera-D/Project-Manager-Deliverables/README.md

 ## Starting a New Project

 When starting a new project at an organization, familiarize yourself with the company's products life cycle.
 Organizations will vary in the stages and phases they recognize.
 As an example, a product life with 3 stages with sub phases is listed below.
+Adaptability is essential to project success as methods of working in organizations will vary and the activities and involvement with stakeholders will also vary depending on the stage and phase of a product when a PM joins the team.

 ### Stages

 1. Pre-market
     1. Concept
     1. Feasibility